ryan4yin/nixos-licheepi4a/README.md

 nix build .#sdImage -L --show-trace
 ```

-It take about 2 hours on my machine to build the image.
 After the build is complete, the image will be in `result/sd-image/nixos-licheepi4a-sd-image-xxx-riscv64-linux.img`.

 The image has some problem currently, we need to fix the partition sized by the following commands: